Fuzzy concept: Potential corruption

 "With traditional logic there is no guaranteed way to find that something is contradictory, but once it is found, you'd be obliged to do something.
 But with fuzzy sets, the existence of contradictory sets can't cause things to malfunction.
 Contradictory information doesn't lead to a clash.
 You just keep computing. (...)
 Life affords many instances of getting the right answer for the wrong reasons...
 It is in the nature of logic to confirm or deny.
 The fuzzy calculus blurs that. (...)
 Logic isn't following the rules of Aristotle blindly.
 It takes the kind of pain known to the runner.
 He knows he is doing something.
 When you are thinking about something hard, you'll feel a similar sort of pain.
 Fuzzy logic is marvellous.
 It insulates you from pain.
 It's the cocaine of science."

 According to Kahan, statements of a degree of probability are usually verifiable.
-There are standard tests one can do.
+There are standard statistical tests one can do.
 By contrast, there is no conclusive procedure which can decide the validity of assigning particular fuzzy truth values to a data set in the first instance.
 It is just assumed that a model or program will work, "if" particular fuzzy values are accepted and used, perhaps based on some statistical comparisons or try-outs.